Dave (rapper): 2021–2022: We're All Alone in This Together

 In August 2021, Dave won his third Ivor Novello Award alongside Fraser T Smith in the Best Contemporary Song category for the track "Children of the Internet".
 Dave continued to produce for other artists, producing the track "End of the Beginning" on Central Cee's mixtape 23, again under the name SANTAN, which was released in February 2022.

-Dave was nominated for four awards at the 2022 Brit Awards, including best album, best artist and best song and he won the award for Best British Hip Hop/Rap/Grime Act.
+Dave was nominated for four awards at the 2022 Brit Awards, including best album, best artist and best song.
+He won the award for Best British Hip Hop/Rap/Grime Act.
 He performed his track "In the Fire" at the ceremony, bringing onstage the track's featured guests – Fredo, Meekz, Ghetts and Giggs – and performing a solo on the guitar, which he had only been learning for four months prior.

 He embarked on his first sold-out UK arena tour in early 2022, which included two shows at the O2 arena.
 Dave then carried on his tour to Europe and North America.
 In March 2022, he released his first single of the year, "Starlight".
-It debuted at number one on the UK Singles chart as the biggest single debut of the year making for Dave's second chart-topping single and his 11th top 10 single.
+It debuted at number 1 on the UK Singles chart as the biggest single debut of the year, making it Dave's second chart-topping single and his 11th top 10 single.
 The song broke a number of records.
-It became the first UK number one of the 2020s to be entirely written and performed by one person and the first number one to be written and produced by just one person since 2014.
-It also became the longest-running Number 1 solo UK Rap single in Official Charts history.
+It became the first UK number 1 of the 2020s to be entirely written and performed by one person and the first number 1 to be written and produced by just one person since 2014.
+It also became the longest-running number 1 solo UK Rap single in Official Charts history.

 Dave won Songwriter of the Year at the 67th Ivor Novello Awards in May, making that his fourth Ivor Novello win in five years.

 Dave performed at a number of festivals over the summer including headlining Wireless Festival, Longitude Festival, Rolling Loud Toronto and becoming the youngest ever solo headliner of Reading and Leeds Festival.